-Category Current Rate (Environmental standard Current Rate (Environmental Enhanced) 2018-19 Rate % Increase Residential - Standard £389 £391 £463 18 - 19% Residential - High Dependency £426 £430 £463 8 - 9% Residential - EMI £434 £438 £463 6 - 7% Nursing - Standard excluding FNC £433 £440 £463 5 - 7% Nursing - Enhanced excluding FNC £447 £453 £463 2 - 4%
+(Environmental standard (Environmental Enhanced) Rate Increas Residential - Standard £389 £391 £463 18 - 19 Residential - High Dependency £426 £430 £463 8 - 9% Residential - EMI £434 £438 £463 6 - 7% Nursing - Standard excluding FNC £433 £440 £463 5 - 7% Nursing - Enhanced excluding FNC £447 £453 £463 2 - 4%

-- (b) approves an inflationary uplift to fee rates of 3.95% for home care and supported living providers on the Council's standard contracted and framework rate; - (c) agrees to align the 'care' element of extra care fees for the four Council contracted providers to the corresponding supported living rate (where care is provided in one geographic location) and pay the 'support' element based on itemised delivery of support activities; - (d) delegates authority to the Executive Director, People Services, in consultation with the Director of Adult Services and the Cabinet Member for Health and Social Care, to agree any appropriate and proportionate fee increases requested by recipients of Direct Payments and care providers who are not on the Council's standard contracted and framework rate on a case-by-case basis; and

-(e) delegates authority to the Executive Director, People Services, in consultation with the Director of Adult Services and the Cabinet Member for Health and Social Care, to take all other necessary steps not covered by existing delegations to achieve the outcomes outlined in the report.
+- (b) approves an inflationary uplift to fee rates of 3.95% for home care and supported liproviders on the Council's standard contracted and framework rate; - (c) Agrees to align the 'care' element of extra care fees for the four Council contracted providers to the corresponding supported living rate (where care is provided in one geographic location) and pay the 'support' element based on itemised delivery of support activities; - (d) delegates authority to the Executive Director, People Services in consultation with to Director of Adult Services and the Cabinet Member for Health and Social Care to a any appropriate and proportionate fee increases requested by recipients of Direct Payments and care providers who are not on the Council's standard contracted and framework rate on a case-by-case basis; and - (e) delegates authority to the Executive Director, People Services in consultation with to Director of Adult Services and the Cabinet Member for Health and Social Care to tall other necessary steps not covered by existing delegations to achieve the outcor outlined in the report.

-10.3.1 To develop and maintain a stable adult social care market in Sheffield by ensuring that the fees paid by the Council for adult social care in the City of Sheffield are uplifted in line with the cost of delivering care in the city including inflationary pressures in 2018/19.
+To develop and maintain a stable adult social care market in Sheffield by ensuring the fees paid by the Council for adult social care in the City of Sheffield are uplifted in line with cost of delivering care in the city including inflationary pressures in 2018/19.

-- 10.4.1 All options were appraised taking into account the following.
-Further details can be found in the appendix to the report. - Provider feedback, for example from engagement events and planned consultations - Market factors - Benchmarking with comparable Local Authorities - Open Book Costs of Care exercises - Current and projected supply and demand - The financial position of the Council - 10.4.2 Care Homes: There were two options considered for the 2018/19 care home fee uplift with option 3 being the recommended option:
+- All options were appraised taking into account the following.
+Further details can be found appendix to the report. - Provider feedback, for example from engagement events and planned consulta - Market factors - Benchmarking with comparable Local Authorities - Open Book Costs of Care exercises - Current and projected supply and demand - The financial position of the Council - 10.4.2 Care Homes: There were two options considered for the 2018/19 care home fee uplif option 3 being the recommended option: